Fall produce and decorations: 10:00-4:00 M, T, Th, F 9-1 Sat. Closed Wed. & Sunday

 Preferring full sun, the Ozark Sundrops will tolerate some light afternoon shade.
 Also called Missouri Evening Primrose, these plants are great for rock gardens.
 The bright yellow flowers resemble poppies growing on a mat of dark green leaves 6-12" high and 12-18" wide.

-Sensaton Rose (pictured) reblooms through the summer if given sufficient moisture.
-Deadheading is important.
+Blue By You (pictured) reblooms through the summer if given sufficient moisture and deadheaded.
 May Night blooms prolifically with deep purple-blue flowers but reblooms with deadheading and extra watering.
+A pinkish salvia called Rose Marvel is also available

-Sunsparkler Firecracker (pictured) provides a rich display of color all season long.
+Red carpet (pictured) provides a rich display of bronze and green leaves in the summer buts turns a bright red in the fall and winter.
 It makes a nice weed barrier/groundcover when planted en masse.
-Prima Angelina and creeping sieboldii are also available.
+Sunsparkler Lime Zinger and creeping sieboldii are available.
+The tall Autumn Joy sedum is also available

 Royal Candles (above) is one of the showiest, longest blooming selections in the speedwell group.
 Easily cultivated in sun to part sun locations.
 Blooms from late spring to mid-summer.
 Attractive to butterflies.
 10-12" tall and 12-15" wide.
-Also available Rose Improved and Waterperry Blue (low growing creeping habit).
+Also available Rose Improved.

 Crazy Cayenne (pictured) is a thread-leaf tickseed which grows in a domed, rounded, uniform habit.
 Sunfire has golden flowers with large, maroon centers on sturdy stems that are good for cutting.
 Double the Sun has big golden yellow semi double flowers that appear earlier than most Coreopsis.
-Also available Reina Gold and Big Bang Mercury Rising
+Also available Big Bang Mercury Rising, Big Bang Star Cluster, Golden Sphere, Jethro Tull, Sunfire, and Zagreb.

 Gaura Passionate Blush is a compact perennial whose new growth is burgundy with masses of ruby colored buds on short, dark red stems which open to deep pink blossoms from spring to fall.
 2' tall and wide.